The Cost of Discipleship

 Page image of the entry gate to Auschwitz concentration camp (source).

-Gabriel Blanchard is a proud uncle to seven nephews, a freelance writer, and a staff editor for CLT.
+Gabriel Blanchard is a freelance writer and a staff editor for CLT.
 He lives in Baltimore, Maryland.